All Episodes

 They've said it explicitly.

-Look up a quote by Bob Channing, the former top lawyer thug for the NEA, who has spoken explicitly said it it's not about uh bettering the the uh education of the children, it's about protecting their own rank and file members.
+Look up a quote by Bob Channon, the former top lawyer thug for the NEA, who explicitly said it's not about bettering the education of the children.

 It's union solidarity over safety, and it's about the security and self-preservation of the union, not about the children.

-You know, I could write columns out the wazoo, and we could have uh position papers by think tanks, but nothing is more valuable than seeing these people in their corrupt action.
+You know, I could write columns out the wazoo, and we could have position papers by think tanks, but nothing is more valuable than seeing these people in their corrupt action.

 Give us a preview of what may be coming tomorrow.

-Well, um uh it it gets worse.
+Well, it gets worse.

 I mean, this guy basically says this today.

-He says we turn it, we reverse it back on to the child.
+He says, we turn it, we reverse it back onto the child.

 I'm here to protect the worst of the worst.